 That evening I was also able to connect with Twitter folks that I’ve been interacting with online for some time, namely through the Adventure Travel Q&A (#ATQA) series on occasion.
 It was good to meet @WildernessDave (website), @Valinreallife (website), @AmericanSahara (website), and @OverlandNomads.

 I headed to the evening’s showing of Mondo Sahara at the Adventure Travel Film Festival with the Twitter folks.
-This was a feature length film by Austin Vince, a noted and repeat long-distance motorcycle adventurer, who organized a small group of guys on a four-week, 5,000 miles motorcycle ride through the Sahara in Morocco and Mauritania.
+This was a feature-length film by Austin Vince, a noted and repeat long-distance motorcycle adventurer, who organized a small group of guys on a four-week, 5,000 miles motorcycle ride through the Sahara in Morocco and Mauritania.

 The film was apparently fully filmed, edited, and even soundtracked by Vince himself, an ardent supporter of Do It Yourself approach, especially the DIY adventure style.
-Vince also stated that the film was a deliberate political statement, travelling with a group of Americans and Brits deep into the land of Islam.
+Vince also stated that the film was a deliberate political statement, traveling with a group of Americans and Brits deep into the land of Islam.

 The film was very well done and certainly inspiring.
-They all rode cheap, second hand Honda XR400s–in his talks he once again thumbed his nose at those companies and people saying you need a ton of money and a big, expensive, high end vehicle for this sort of adventure.
+They all rode cheap, second hand Honda XR400s–in his talks he once again thumbed his nose at those companies and people saying you need a ton of money and a big, expensive, high-end vehicle for this sort of adventure.

 Though they did hire a support vehicle that went out in advance and buried caches in the desert of fuel, water, and food for their 10-day push deep into the Sahara–an innovative approach to be sure.

-Given my academic background as a Middle Eastern Studies major and my own time spent in that region, I appreciated his political angle in the film, in that he was trying to show that a bunch of Westerners, specifically Americans, could travel out into the wilds of the Islamic world and would not only be safe, but would encounter some of the friendliest and most hospitable people on earth.
+Given my academic background as a Middle Eastern Studies major and my own time spent in that region, I appreciated his political angle in the film, in that he was trying to show that a bunch of Westerners, specifically Americans, could travel out into the wilds of the Islamic world and would not only be safe but would encounter some of the friendliest and most hospitable people on earth.

 Unfortunately, I don’t think that aspect was portrayed too well in the film, though it was quite clear from the stories and things told by Vince et al at the Q&A after the showing.
 Indeed, there was a very limited portrayal of any interactions with locals in the film itself, which is a shame, because that was a stated goal of the film, and they all seemed to only have good things to say.